top of page

 I am grateful for our extraordinary team at 29.

-• I am so grateful to our Instructional Leadership Team (ILT) who have been present throughout the summer to act as visionaries for this upcoming school year.
-Susannah Sperry, our media literacy teacher and technology coordinator, continues to lead us with her sharp understanding of the world of technology and has made our lives infinitely easier and smoother.
+• I am so grateful to our leadership and administrative team who have been engaged throughout the summer as visionaries for this upcoming school year.
+Susannah Sperry, our library & media literacy teacher and technology coordinator, continues to lead us with her sharp understanding of the world of technology and has made our lives infinitely easier and smoother.
 I also celebrate and acknowledge Kim Van Duzer, our math coach, whose organizational mind and attention to detail is reflected in everything that she sets out to do as a coach, communicator, and curriculum developer.
+Olivia Poor has been an expert communicator throughout the summer, answering emails and sharing information with our community with utmost clarity and coherence.
+I am infinitely grateful for Olivia’s commitment, and know how much our community benefits from her dedication.
+Finally, Halee Hochman and Dawn Pender, our two assistant principals are detail-oriented, hands-on, selfless, and indispensable.
+I cannot ask for a more supportive and loyal leadership team than all of these individuals.

 Finally, thank you for your partnership and belief in P.S.
-29.
+29. Thank you for entrusting us with your children whom we promise to love, teach, support, and learn from every day.

-Here’s to a healthy and joyful 2022-2023 school year,
+Here’s to a healthy and joyful 2023-2024 school year,

 Rebecca